 It was during this Edo Period reconstruction that the famous wood carver (who may be somewhat legendary in nature) Hidari Jingōro was contracted to create art for the main hall.
 Known as “Hidari” (“Left”) because an injury to his right hand forced him to relearn his craft with his left, Jingōro’s work is also famous at the Tōshōgū Shrine in Nikko.
 Carved from single pieces of wood with no jointing or additional pieces added, his colorful works of art remain masterful examples of his craft.

-Under the auspices of the State Shinto system in the Meiji Period, Iwashimizu Hachimangū was ranked as a kanpei taisha among the first rank of government supported shrines.
+Under the auspices of the State Shinto system introduced in the Meiji Period, Iwashimizu Hachimangū was ranked as a kanpei-taisha among the first rank of government supported shrines.
 During this period Shinto and Buddhism were forcibly separated, and the temple portions of the complex were destroyed.

 Ritual for the First Well-Water of the Year (Wakamizu Shinji)